heonjang/LightControlSystem/October 9th - Light Intensity III.md

 | **Total** | ----------- |  ----------- |  ----------- |----------- | $0.59 |

 Due to the reduction and change of types of LEDs, the grow light module needs to be restructured.
 Mainly, the transistors have a maximum collector current of 600mA.
-This opens the door to having up to 3 white LEDs per module.
-Having 3 LEDs in a module allows
+This opens the door to having 3 white LEDs per module.
+The choice of 3 LEDs would lead to each module having 55 foot-candles, which is a decent amount of light.
+With no significant downside to having 3 LEDs to module, there will be 18 modules each with 3 LEDs.

 The resistors to limit the base current drawn from the microcontrollers changed as follows: